-A few months after some industrious Chinese manufacturers were already selling them, Shows Intel Another cool use for its atom chips - in the form of a computer PC A disk that has been compressed to a USB drive size
+A few months after some industrious Chinese manufacturers were already selling them, Shows Intel Another cool use for its atomic chips - in the form of a computer PC A disk that has been compressed to a USB drive size

 See yourselves buying Compute Stick, Or think it's a gimmick and a waste of money only?
 Tell us in comments.